bramratz/BINF6410-assignment-2/README.md

 ## Usage

-### 1. User files and input
+### 1. User file input

 On start up the program will ask the user for input information and create a working directory as well as required subdirectories.
-###### note to self: change this if the url download works
-Once notified of folder creation, download your reference genome and place it in /raw/ref_genome folder.
-Follow the same instructions for the fastq data you wish to use.
-The user should also have a barcode file that is required for sabre.
+To use the program you must specify the path to barcode and fastq files with `.txt` and `.fastq` extensions, respectively.
+A reference genome must also be specified but there is no one type that is must be.

 ### 2. FastQC